Arronk/My-Coding-Journey/log.md

 Finished all of the content on the Natours Project but tomorrow night I would like to finish making the popup responsive before loading to Github and saying I have completed it.
 Looking forward to the Flex project that is up next!

+## Day 60: 08.06.2018

+### Progress: Long day travelling then spending time with family but got some night owl time in

+Trying to get this dam popup responsive for the Natours project so I can call it finished and move on but I have trouble with even the simplest of issues.
+Going to keep going to night and hopefully have it loaded up on the gittest of hubs before I go to bed.